sserdda-liamE/4MB-for-4chan/README.md

 Saves compressed images to a special folder in your Pictures directory for easy browsing and clean up.

 Compresses to 4:4:4 jpeg so as not to butcher drawings.

-Actual file size targets are 3550KB, 5600KB, and 7600KB respectively, due to the fact that 4chan can increase the size of jpegs on upload.
-I erred on the side of avoiding "File Too Large" errors on posting.